wbohrer28/ezmath/README.md

 # EZMath v1.1

 A calculator website created using the power of Python (using PyScript).
-(Probably) regular updates at the time of you reading this.
+Created for a school project designed to showcase Python on the web.

 Website: <a href="https://wbohrer28.github.io/ezmath/">EZMath Website</a>